Last updated: May 4, 2026

 - You meet the senior, disability, or blindness rule for Homestead: you must be 65 or older, totally and permanently disabled, or legally blind by December 31 before the tax year.

-- You meet the South Carolina residency rule for Homestead: one full calendar year as a South Carolina legal resident by that same December 31.
+- You meet the residency rule: for Homestead, you must be a South Carolina legal resident for one full calendar year by that same December 31.

 - You keep the county updated: if you move, sell, change the deed, rent the home out, or stop qualifying, tell the county right away.